 The title of the essay is the representation of the specific thing you want to write about.
-It is the topic that the essay covers and has to be short with less than 7 words.
+The topic that the essay covers has to be short, with less than 7 words.
 It is a condensed version of your thesis statement.

 The introduction is the part that introduces the topic.
 Therefore, it has to be brief but comprehensive coverage of the topic.
 Under the introduction, the writer highlights a few arising things that pertain to the topic.

 Think of the introduction as a contract between you (the writer) and the reader.
 This means that you tell the reader what to expect and then deliver the goods in the body of your essay.